shxdow/shxdow.github.io/_posts/2019-04-20-appreciating-fiction.md

 [Isaac Asimov](https://en.wikipedia.org/wiki/Isaac_Asimov).
 More specifically, a mixture of [Person of Interest]() and some of the classes I'm currently for my computer engineering BSc sparked a curiosity in the world of artificial intelligence.
-More books I'm reading (besides every Asimov's book) are dystopian fiction such as [I have no mouth and I must scream]() If something isn’t fun, just close the book and find/do something else.
+More books I'm planning to read (besides every Asimov's book) are dystopian fiction such as [I have no mouth and I must scream]().
+If something isn’t fun, just close the book and find/do something else.
 If one intends (aka want) to read for pleasure, so should it be: pleasureable.